maxitg/SetReplace/.github/ISSUE_TEMPLATE/student_project.md

 ### The project goal

-A brief description of what the project is trying to achieve (remember, the summer school is only four weeks long).
+A brief description of what the project is trying to achieve.
+Remember, the summer school is only four weeks long, and in practice, there is only enough time to work for 2-3 of those weeks.

 * A specific deliverable of a project (*SetReplace* symbol, research note, etc.).
 * Another deliverable, if any.

+## Motivations

+An explanation of how the project will fit into the bigger picture.
+Will this project be a part of a longer-term effort?
+Add links to existing research notes/PRs/issues that are part of that effort.

 ### External prerequisites

 The things (external to *SetReplace*) the student must know to complete the project successfully.
 These are the things we will expect the student to have experience with before summer school.
 For example:

+* Familiarity with graphs.
+* Familiarity with linear algebra.
 * C++ experience.
 * Basic understanding of path integrals.